zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Okay, back to the story.
 The boss went mountain cli mbing and skydiving.
 “Skydiving” (skydiving) is when you jump out of a p lane and fall down to the earth, but before you actually hit the earth, you o pen a parachute, which is something that catches the air and prevents you fro m killing yourself.
 And no, I never went skydiving.
 So, Lucy’s boss is boasting a bout the things he did this weekend.

-She says – to herself, of course – “What I wanted t o say was, ‘Uh, spare me.’”
+She says – to herself, of course – “What I wanted to say was, ‘Uh, spare me.’”
 The expression “spare me” means that you don’t want  to hear what the other person has to say.
 It’s a rude expression.
 You woul dn’t say it out loud to someone unless you were trying to insult them.
 We s ay it when someone is telling us something that we don’t believe or that we don’t want to hear.

 Lucy continues, “But what I said instead” – instead  of “spare me” – “was, ‘Oh, really?
 How exciting.’
 It doesn’t take much encoura gement to get him going.”
 “To get someone going” means to get another person to d o something that they like to do or that you want them to do.
 It means “to enc ourage” (encourage)